Find out more about Bob Atkinson

 Local drinks in Ibiza include frigola, made from thyme and drunk over ice, or the similar hierbas ibicencas made from a mix of herb and plant extracts.
 And then there is Menorcan gin, Xorigeur.
 Visit the factory in the capital, Mahon, and see how it is made.

 The Canaries also have their own mouth-watering specialities.
 The local mojo sauces used in many dishes are made with garlic and come in startling bright colours such as red, green and orange.
 Spiced up, it becomes mojo picon.

 You’ll often find the sauce to accompany meat or fish, as well as vegetables.
 Papas arrugadas are small local potatoes boiled in salt water with their skins on and then served up with a generous dollop of mojo sauce.
 They are delicious and a local variety of patatas bravas often found on many Spanish tapas menus.

 You can also tuck into ropa vieja, a hearty and tasty stew of chickpeas, beef, chicken and potatoes.

-Wash it all down with local desert wines or ronmiel – potent honey rum.
+Wash it all down with local dessert wines or ronmiel – potent honey rum.

 Round five: Days out